-Fortunately, though, most cats are wary of snacking on a plant they don't recognize and will give a wide berth to anything poisonous.
-Surprisingly fewcats show up at vets' offices with plant poisoning.
-Those that do often have mild cases and appear to have transferred pollen to themselves whilegrooming.
+Fortunately, only a few cats a year show up at vets' offices with plant poisoning.
+Most of our pets are wary of snacking on a plant they don't recognize and will give a wide berth to anything poisonous.
+Those that do ingest a suspicious plant often have mild cases of plant poisoning, and many appear to have transferred the pollen to themselves while grooming

 If you suspect your cat has been poisoned, you should act immediately.

 First, remove the plant so none of your pets can ingest any more of it.
 Second, write down the time you noticed your cat became ill and the kind of plant you believe the animal consumed.
 Then, call your cat-friendly vet.